With PM in SL & Shah in TN, BJP hopes to shake up Tamil politics this week

 is looking at the twin visits to boost its expansion efforts in Tamil Nadu

-in the run up to the 2019 Lok Sabha polls.
-The party has traditionally been weak in the southern state.
+in the run-up to the 2019 Lok Sabha poll.
+The party has traditionally been weak in the state.

-But it believes it now has the opportunity to fill the vacuum that has arisen in the state politics

-BJP's assessment is that Karunanidhi's son M K Stalin has struggled to fill the shoes of his father, while AIADMK is largely rudderless after Jayalalithaa's death.
-"In contrast, the PM has immense credibility in the state," a party strategist said.
+The BJP’s assessment is that Karunanidhi’s son, M K Stalin has struggled to fill the shoes of his father, while the AIADMK has been largely rudderless after Jayalalithaa’s death.
+“In contrast, the PM has immense credibility in the state,” a strategist said.

 Shah’s visit to Tamil Nadu

-is part of his tour across India to galvanise party cadres and strengthen party organisation.
+is part of his tour across India to galvanise cadres and strengthen the party organisation.
 Tamil Nadu

-hopes to make inroads by 2019 Lok Sabha polls.
-Other states in this list are West Bengal, Telangana, Odisha and some of the Northeastern states.
-The BJP's prabhari, or incharge, for Tamil Nadu
+hopes to make inroads by the 2019 Lok Sabha poll.
+Other states on this list are West Bengal, Telangana, Odisha and some northeastern ones.
+The BJP’s in-charge for Tamil Nadu

 is its national